notaryproject/notaryproject.dev/content/en/docs/tutorials/notation-config-file.md

 }
 ```

-This table exlains the properties in `config.json`.
+This table explains the properties in `config.json`.

 | Property | Type | Value |
 | --- | --- | ---|